drc-cs/FALL24-CS326/lectures/L11_recommendation_modeling/slides.md

 ### User Matrix

-- A set of data points that represents the user’s preferences.
-This is usually a vector of ratings or reviews of items that the user has interacted with.
+- A set of data points that represents all user’s preferences.
+When a user interacts with an item, the user matrix is updated.

 ### Item Matrix

-- A set of data points that represents all item’s features.
+- A set of data points that represents every item’s content.
-- Features can be anything that describes the item, such as genre, author, or price.
-They can also be derived from the item’s content (TF-IDF, Word2Vec, Reduced Dimensionality, etc.)
+- Items can be represented as a set of features.
+  - For books, these features could be genre, author, and publication date.
+More sophisticated models can use text analysis to extract features from the book's content.

 ### User-Item Similarity Matrix